 Beyond paint and wallpaper, you could add pieces of art too.
 We are thinking of those that can evoke a sense of peace and calm within you through the colors used by the artist and the images conveyed.

 Replace your bed sheets and pillows

 A new mattress on your bed isn’t the only thing that will help you get a better night’s sleep.
-The bedsheets and pillows are also important factors, so if they cause you to discomfort in any way, now might be the time to replace them.
+The bedsheets and pillows are also important factors, so if they cause discomfort, now might be the time to replace them.

 When it comes to your bedsheets, consider the time of year.
 Some are better for colder nights, while others are more practical for warmer temperatures.
-Experts recommend fleece, flannel, or cotton sateen sheets for chillier climes and certain cotton blends, such as percale and jersey, for when it’s warm.
-Silk bed sheets are also a good choice at any time of the year, as they can keep you cool when it is warm and warm when it is cool.
-Silk is also an excellent choice if you suffer from dry or sensitive skin.
+Experts recommend fleece, flannel, or cotton sateen sheets for chillier climes and specific cotton blends, such as percale and jersey, for warm weather.
+Silk bed sheets are also a good choice at any time of the year, as they can keep you cool when it is warm and warm when it is fantastic.
+Silk is also an excellent choice for dry or sensitive skin.

 Then add those smells that are conducive to a good night’s sleep.
 You could add plants with a relaxing scent, such as Jasmine, Lavender, and Aloe Vera.
 Or you could replicate some of these smells with an oil diffuser, as aromatherapy is often recommended to those who find it difficult to sleep.
 These scents are good for lowering your heart rate and making you feel more relaxed, so you should have a better night’s sleep, especially if you suffer from stress and anxiety.

 Creating A Sleep Friendly Bedroom